-- 196. Plaintiff re-alleges and incorporates by reference all preceding allegations, as if fully set forth herein. - 197.
-Plaintiff and Class Members were required deliver their PII to Defendant as part of the process of obtaining products and/or services at Defendant.
-Plaintiffs and Class Members paid money, or money was paid on their behalf, to Defendant in exchange for products and/or services. - 198.
-Defendant solicited, offered, and invited Class Members to provide their PII as part of Defendant's regular business practices.
-Plaintiffs and Class Members accepted Defendant's offers and provided their PII to Defendant. - 199.
-Defendant accepted possession of Plaintiffs' and Class Members' PII for the purpose of providing services to Plaintiffs and Class Members. - 200.
-Plaintiff and the Class entrusted their PII to Defendant.
+- 215. Plaintiff re-alleges and incorporates by reference all preceding allegations, as if fully set forth herein, and brings this claim solely against Sam's Club ("Defendant" for the purposes of this claim). - 216.
+Plaintiff and Class Members were required deliver their Private Information to Defendant as part of the process of obtaining products or services provided by Defendant.
+Plaintiff and Class Members paid money, or money was paid on their behalf, to Defendant in exchange for products or services and would not have paid for Defendant's products or services, or would have paid less for them, had they known that Defendant's data security practices were substandard. - 217.
+Defendant solicited, offered, and invited Class Members to provide their Private Information as part of Defendant's regular business practices.
+Plaintiff and Class Members accepted Defendant's offers and provided their Private Information to Defendant. - 218.
+Defendant accepted possession of Plaintiff's and Class Members' Private Information for the purpose of providing services to Plaintiff and Class Members. - 219.
+Plaintiff and the Class entrusted their Private Information to Defendant.
 In so doing, Plaintiff and the Class entered into implied contracts with Defendant by which Defendant agreed to safeguard and protect such information, to keep such information secure and confidential, and to timely and accurately notify Plaintiff and the Class if their data had been breached and compromised or stolen.